 Critical repairs and maintenance that you cannot afford to carry out.
 This could cover costs such as:

 - urgent collections conservation;

-- improvements to collections storage and management.
+- improvements to collections storage, management and care.

 Activity to improve environmental sustainability.
 This could cover costs such as: